brianellin/bsky-mcp-server/test/thread_examples_results.md

           <replies>
             <post type="reply" uri="at://did:plc:kkf4naxqmweop7dv4l2iqqf5/app.bsky.feed.post/3lmmyvbxho22j" bsky_url="https://bsky.app/profile/aendra.com/post/3lmmyvbxho22j" author_name="ændra." author_handle="aendra.com" posted_at="4/12/2025, 9:57:23 AM" reply_to="at://did:plc:kkf4naxqmweop7dv4l2iqqf5/app.bsky.feed.post/3lmmxwxrzks2j">
               <content>
-                It&apos;s also really opened up what I can do with sorting because it provides so much signal versus when I was running my own firehose consumer.
-The other night someone was moaning about  Trending News having a lot of stale news, so I edited the sorting algo, from my phone in the bathtub, in &lt;5 minutes.
+                It's also really opened up what I can do with sorting because it provides so much signal versus when I was running my own firehose consumer.
+The other night someone was moaning about  Trending News having a lot of stale news, so I edited the sorting algo, from my phone in the bathtub, in <5 minutes.
               </content>
               Engagement: 9 likes, 0 reposts, 0 replies
             </post>